 A man wakes up in the desert suffering from a gunshot wound to the head and no idea of who he is.
 Somehow, though, he's aware of a conspiracy to assassinate the U.S. President in a small New Mexican town.

 Trope examples from this film include:

 - Amnesiac Dissonance: "Frank", the main character, tries to warn people about a plot against the President which he knows of since in fact he was one of three hitmen hired to kill him.

 - Cassandra Truth: The Secret Service puts a man on hold who is reporting a threat to the President?
-(Turns out they were tracing his call, but they still don't believe him, with his addled state).
+It turns out that they were tracing his call, but they still don't believe him, with his addled state, and he doesn't know what the exact threat is.
 Also, the doctor speculates "Frank" is making it up from something he read or saw, given his amnesia.

-- Flashback: Recurring and frequent ones for the main character, giving clues to his past.
+- Flashback: Recurring and frequent ones occur with the main character, giving clues to his past.

-- The Plan: The plan to assassinate the President was actually quite good, and could possibly work.
+- The Plan: The film centers on a plot to assassinate the President, one which was actually quite good, and could possibly work.
 First, they send three hitmen to the town of Blackpoint, New Mexico.
-Then, a fuel truck is tipped over (made to look like an accident), blocking the highway to force the Presidential motorcade into the town, with the hitmen waiting.
+Then, a fuel truck is tipped over (made to look like an accident), blocking the highway to force the Presidential motorcade into the town, with the hitmen waiting there.